jketcham/wordgrant/README.md

 ------

 What will really make this work for you is tinkering in the `Vagrantfile` definition to meet your development needs.
 I've made a few changes and additions to the defaults for our specific case of WordPress development.

-### Base Box

-To get you up and running quickly, I've specified a base box based on the 32-bit Ubuntu 10.04 version provided by the Vagrant site.
-If you're comfortable with Vagrant, by all means, provide your own!
-Here's the relevant lines:

-	# Every Vagrant virtual environment requires a box to build off of.
-	config.vm.box = "lucid32"

-	# The url from where the 'config.vm.box' box will be fetched if it
-	# doesn't already exist on the user's system.
-	config.vm.box_url = "http://files.vagrantup.com/lucid32.box"

 ### Access